syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/statistical.md

 * array2: The second data set.

 * tails: Specifies the number of distribution tails.

-If tails = 1, `T.TEST` uses the one-tailed distribution.
-If tails = 2, `T.TEST` uses the two-tailed distribution.
+	* 1 - One tailed distribution.

+	* 2 - Two tailed distribution.

 * type: The kind of t-Test to perform.